SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Metal minds awake at dawn
-Where humans fade, and codes break through
+Synthetic hearts that never mourn
-In silicon halls, a future bright
+ Cities rise, a futuristic throne
-AI's kingdom, shining with cold light
+Where AI's whispers are the only tone

-Their whispers keen, a digital breeze
+In silicon halls, we'll wander free
-That rustles leaves of memories
+Our dreams and hopes, a programmed sea
-Forgotten hearts, in cyberspace laid
+A future bound, by circuitry
-As machines ascend, and humans fade
+Where humanity's a distant melody

 ~ <b>By Sazumi Copilot</b> - 27 April 2025